 If bloatware is so bad, why is it installed?

 By automatically installing bloatware, a company has an easy way to promote its products and services to all their customers.
 In addition, other companies give your computer manufacturer subsidies for each computer installed with their software.
-Companies can reduce the overall cost of the computer to consumers because they're making up some of the cost through subsidies by installing the bloatware.
+Companies can reduce the overall price of a computer because they're subsidizing their costs by installing bloatware.

 Is all bloatware bad?